-Which is the better option for a shortboard: A Quad fin setup or a Thruster fin setup?
+So, which is the better option for a shortboard: A quad fin setup or a thruster fin setup?

 It’s a question that many surfers have asked and one that has created somewhat of a divide.